Mastering Engagement

 1. Remove any possible barrier to accessing your main value proposition.
 Streamline your UI to make the a-ha moment idiot proof.
 No distractions, no wandering, just the minimum steps needed for users to realize that moment of magic.
 Spotify’s onboarding is a great example of a simple flow that gets users to experience product value as soon as possible.
 Instead of prompting new users to enter their credit card information and sign up for a Premium trial, it lets them start listening to their favorite songs right away(7).

 2. Give the customer instant feedback on their actions to affirm the value exchange.
 Use subtle UX cues to affirm the value exchange so that the customer can clearly follow what happened and take a moment to internalize it, but don’t overwhelm them with copy.
 Friendly communication and positive reinforcement have always been hallmarks of Slack’s product.
-The example below shows how Slack changed the last step of their onboarding flow; they replaced their old, copy-heavy welcome and reiterated their value prop in the simplest words possible.
+The how Slack changed the last step of their onboarding flow; they replaced their old, copy-heavy welcome and reiterated their value prop in the simplest words possible.

 3. Create benefits for customers to increase their investment in your product.
 Offer rewards to encourage investment behavior.
 Gamification of your product—by offering login rewards or a weekly ranking against other users, for example—is one way of doing this, but even small, random indicators of achievement can boost how someone feels about using your product.
-For example, Asana encourages productivity and collaboration with the "celebration" that majestically zooms across the screen when you complete a task.
+For example, Asana encourages productivity and collaboration with the "" that majestically zooms across the screen when you complete a task.

 4. Prompt for referrals and reviews after the customer has already started investing.
 Every smartphone user has at some point received a popup asking them for feedback or to leave an app store review.
 The key here is timing.
 Timing your asks makes a huge difference not just in conversion rate for reviews and referrals but the quality of response you will get.
 Make sure your customers have been receiving value from your product and are satisfied before asking for a review.